tracy-o/learning-day/README.md

 The Belfrage error logs are a critical part of understanding the behaviour and resilience of the application.
 These are fundamental and should always be operational.

-The configuration is set so that each instance stores it error logs on the filesystem.
+The configuration is set so that each instance stores its error logs on the filesystem.
 The `td_agent` service then offloads these logs to an S3 bucket for storage.
 We then have a collector in [Sumologic](https://service.eu.sumologic.com/ui/) request all the logs for each Stack so that they can be easily viewed and queried.

 In the first instance we should look to the error logs when there is an issue or for keeping an eye on the status of the platform.